US consumer spending surges 0.9% in March

 WASHINGTON (AP) — U.S. consumer spending surged 0.9% in March, the biggest gain in nearly a decade, as inflation pressures remain non-existent.

-The Commerce Department said Monday that the March gain was the biggest monthly increase since August 2009.
+The March gain was the biggest monthly increase since August 2009, the Commerce Department reported Monday.
 That’s a marked improvement after three months of lackluster readings in this key segment of the economy.
 Consumer spending accounts for 70% of economic activity.

-Incomes grew a 0.1% in March while inflation rose just 0.2% and has risen only 1.5% over the past 12 months, far below the Federal Reserve’s 2% target for inflation.
+Incomes grew 0.1% in March while inflation rose just 0.2% and has risen only 1.5% over the past 12 months, far below the Federal Reserve’s 2% target for inflation.

 The big jump in consumer spending is encouraging because it suggests that the overall economy had solid momentum going into the April-June quarter.